 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-One the last track we discussed how the child’s feelings of guilt and responsibility for the abuse and their beliefs affect self concept.
+In the last section, we discussed how the child’s feelings of guilt and responsibility for the abuse and their beliefs affect their self-concept.
 We also looked at how the use of externalizing abusive messages could benefit your client.

-On this track we will discuss projection and introjection in the desexualization of childhood sexual abuse.
-At the end of the track we will look at the use of the Positive Retrospection exercise.
+In this section, we will discuss projection and introjection in the desexualization of childhood sexual abuse.
+At the end of the section we will look at the use of the Positive Retrospection exercise.

 I have found it can sometimes be the turning point that sets in motion the positive self-perpetuating psychological cycle of healing.
 The reframing from a sexual act to a boundaries violation corrects the cognitive distortions and has the potential for long lasting psychological change.

 The deep feelings of guilt "that it was their fault" harbored by survivors of sexual abuse leads to varying levels of stress and inner tension.
 A way Jackie used to reduce this stress and inner tension was projection of blame.
 Like many survivors of sexual abuse, by projecting blame, Jackie lessened her feelings of guilt and shame as these emotions were released.
 Jackie projected blame onto her grandfather, who abused her when she was seven.